bluenimble/bluenimble-apps-android-sdk/README.md

 **BlueNimble Apps SDK** let you create android applications **almost without writing a single line of code**.
 You can create complex pages, styling components, adding effects and integrate with your backend using simple json configuration files.

-With almost no android experience, you can create advanced applications without the hassle of understanding how layouts, visual components, asyc tasks or backend integration works in android.
+With almost no android experience, you can create advanced applications without the hassle of understanding how layouts, visual components, async tasks or backend integration works in android.

 > **BlueNimble Apps SDK** sdk provides android developers with simple java interfaces which they can extend to create new themes, component types, effects, data binding, backend integration and more